Spotlight: Summer 2022 Teacher Development

 AMS Volunteer Leadership Opportunity

-Our six Commissions are the principle operating bodies of the AMS, and the Commissioner of each reports directly to the AMS Council.
+Our are the principle operating bodies of the AMS, and the Commissioner of each reports directly to the AMS Council.
 Nominations for the position of incoming Commissioner are open for two Commissions.
-Visit our web pages to read more about these roles and how to nominate yourself or someone else for leadership of the Scientific and Technological Activities Commission and the Education and Engagement Commission.
+Visit our web pages to read more about these roles and how to nominate yourself or someone else for leadership of the and the .

 "I decided I wanted to be a physicist as a kid because I loved learning about atoms and electricity—it seemed completely magical that something that was too small to see would make up the world around me.
 As I began to study science in more depth, I also realized how much power our scientific understanding of the world has to shape the way we live, and it was important to me to pursue research that aligned with my values.
 Climate science has been a great way to marry my love of wonder and a desire to thoughtfully impact the future."